 Bring up the following web site, The "Walmart Store Locater":

 Then put in your zip-code.
-When you bring up the Walmart's that are closest to you, you'll get their phone numbers & addresses.
-Call each Walmart & ask whether they do or don't sell fabric (not all do).
-If they DO sell fabric, odds are that they have fabric that retails for $2 per yard or less.
+When you bring up the Walmart's that are closest to you, you'll get their phone numbers and addresses.
+Call each Walmart and ask whether they do or don't sell fabric (not all do).
+If they do sell fabric, odds are that they have fabric that retails for $2 per yard or less.
 You can always ask to talk directly to the "fabric area" when you call.

-* As most of this discount fabric is "undetermined fiber content", you'll have to know what you are buying.
+As most of this discount fabric is "undetermined fiber content", you'll have to know what you are buying.
 I can usually tell what a fabric is by its "feel" because I've been sewing for 40 years.

 If you're not sure of the quality, be sure to wash and pre-shrink each and every piece of fabric before you sew with it.
 If you're unsure you can always buy several inches of the fabric, then take it outside and do what I like to call the "Lighter Test".
 I always carry a lighter with me!
 Never do the "lighter test" inside a store or they might arrest you for arson!
 You'll have to go out on to a paved parking lot, or, better yet to your bathroom sink, or somewhere safe and light a piece of fabric that's about 2 inches long by an eighth to a quarter inch wide with the lighter.

 After it burns, if it turns to JUST ash, then that means it's "all natural" or "man-made" like rayon (rayon is made form celulose, or "tree bark").
 Natural fabrics (if it just turns to ash) are: Cotton, Rayon, Linen, and Silk)